 Personal expectations can be a source of satisfaction and joy, as well as a source of disappointment and frustration.
 But why do we get so disappointed when things do not develop as we expect?
 And how can we live not depending on our expectations?

-The personal expectations often function as our own security, predictability, and control system.
-Therefore, when something does not develop according to what we expect the system switches on an alarm.
-This throws us into a state of anxiety, confusion, and anger.
 We lose the control we think we have when people and situations do not correspond to our preconceived ideas and expectations.
 The truth is that we have control only over ourselves and our inner life (thoughts, feelings, decisions).
 This is the most important type of control because it determines how we experience reality.

-Not depending on our expectations but on God
+Not depending on Our Expectations but on God

 Freedom has many aspects.
 God wants us to be free in terms of our expectations.
 So that our inner peace is not depending on the fulfillment of personal expectations.
 Sometimes the personal expectations turn into an idol that determines whether we are well or miserable.
 When things evolve according to the plan (our own plan and ideas we have developed) then we are fine.
 When not, then we are out of balance, we feel blocked, and our inner world “collapses”.

 God’s will is to redirect us to a life that is NOT depending on and directed towards the fulfillment of personal expectations.
-To a life that is oriented and depending only on Him as the center and fulfillment of all human longings.
+To a life that is oriented and depends only on Him as the center and fulfillment of all human longings.
 Of all aspirations and expectations of perfection, completeness, and satisfaction.
-He calls us to a life where our primary concern is how to please and honor God.
-And not how to please ourselves by ensuring the fulfillment of our expectations.

 Be sure to pin me for later!

-Redirecting our security from our expectations to God
+Redirecting our Security from our Expectations to God

-We are clinging to our personal expectations, driven by the need to control things and people to ensure the fulfillment of our desires.
-God has called us to another path – to surrender the control to Him, as well as our personal expectations.
+We are clinging to our expectations, driven by the need to control things and people to ensure the fulfillment of our desires.
+God has called us to another path – to surrender our control to Him, as well as our expectations.
 This is the path of humility and faith.
 This way is painful and destructive for the ego and pride.
 God desires that He becomes our source of security, protection, and provision.

 Every time when a personal expectation is not met, we have a choice.
 We can remain angry, disappointed, frustrated, and embittered.
 Or we can admit these feelings and see what is behind them, learning to acknowledge, re-adjust and communicate our expectations.

-We can humble ourselves, admit that we have no control over the circumstances and give up controlling and manipulating things and people in our favor.
 Next, we can surrender our disappointment and expectations in God’s hand and leave God the choice of time, place, and way to meet our needs.
-Another step is the choice to give up predictability and control and instead to trust God and His wisdom, strength, and love.
+Another step is the choice to give up predictability and control and instead trust God and His wisdom, strength, and love.

 Happiness is not measured by the number of met expectations but by knowing God’s love.

-Personal expectations and God‘s guarantee
+Personal Expectations and God‘s Guarantee

 Are there expectations, however, whose fulfillment is guaranteed to us?
 Is there anything that will not disappoint us and on which we can surely build our lives?